 In somatic-cell hybridization, immunologists fuse normal B or T lymphocytes with tumor cells, obtaining hybrid cells, or DNA transfection studies heterokaryons, containing nuclei from both parent cells.
 Random loss of some chromosomes and subsequent cell proliferation yield a clone of cells that contain a single nucleus with chromosomes from each of the fused cells; such a clone is called a hybridoma.
 Historically, cell fusion was promoted with Sendai virus, but now it is generally done with polyethylene glycol.Normal antigen-primed B cells can be fused with cancerous plasma cells, called myeloma cells.
 The hybridoma thus formed continues to express the antibody genes of thenormal B lymphocyte but is capable of unlimited growth, acharacteristic of the myeloma cell.
 B-cell hybridomas that secrete antibody with a single antigenic specificity, called monoclonal antibody, in reference to its derivation from a single clone, have revolutionized not only immunology but biomedicial research as well as the clinical laboratory.
-T-cell hybridomas can also be obtained by fusing T lymphocytes with cancerous T-cell but acquires the immortal-growth properties of the cancerous T lymphoma cell.
+T-cell hybridomas can also be obtained by fusing T lymphocytes with cancerous Tcell lymphomas.
+Again, the resulting hybridoma continues to express the genes of the normal T cell but acquires the immortal-growth properties of the cancerous T lymphoma cell.
 Immunologists have generated a number of stable hybridoma cell lines representing T-helper and T-cytotoxic lineages.